tenbosch/knmp_config/README.md

 The app is a very simple contacts editor.
 It allows you to view, create, and edit simple contact information.
 The front-end is a multi-pod load-balanced NGINX web server.
 The load balancer is MetalLB.
 The app is written in PHP.
 The database is MySQL.
 All files are hosted on a NFS server using persistent volumes, including the PHP code and the MySQL database.
 Passwords are stored in secrets.

+Steps to re-create the application
+1. Assumptions
+- Kubernetes is already installed
+- You have an NFS server ready to store the PHP scripts and the MySQL database.
+2. These steps assume that a successful deployment of kubernetes is up and running already.
+The storage for the deployments comes from an NFS server, so in order for that to work 'nfs-common' need to be installed on all of the nodes.
+To do this, ssh into each node and run ```sud apt update | sudo apt install nfs-common -y```.

 ## ToDo's:
 - [ ] Create CI/CD pipeline
 - [ ] Automatically create the database/table if they doesn't exist.
 Good for new deployments and demos